 City of Chesterfield Parks, Recreation and Arts

 The City of Chesterfield offers weekly group bike rides for adults age 55 and older.
 They ride on greenways across the regional as well as the KATY Trail.
 The rides are free and designed to accommodate people of all fitness levels.
-Contact email@example.com to be placed on their mailing list.
-You can also visit the website here.
+They ride on the 1st and 3rd Mondays at 9:30am.
+Click here to download the 2019 schedule.
+Contact firstname.lastname@example.org or call 636.812.9500 to be placed on their mailing list.

 St. Louis Recreational Cyclists